collabnix/kubelabs/Karpenter101/karpenter-upgrade.md

     consolidateAfter: 1m
 ```

 As with the NodeClass the `apiVersion` has been switched to `karpenter.sh/v1`.
 The keys for the requirements such as `karpenter.k8s.aws/instance-category` and `kubernetes.io/os` are primarily untouched so you don't need to look into them too much.
-The next part has some important changes.
+The next part has some critical changes.
 First off, `apiVersion` is no longer around, and `group: karpenter.k8s.aws` is now required. `expireAfter` has been moved out of the `disruption` section up to the `spec` section. `consolidationPolicy: WhenUnderutilized` no longer exists and has been replaced with `WhenEmptyOrUnderutilized` and `consolidateAfter` is also mandatory now.

-Additionally, node disruption budgets have been introduced.
+Look at the [official NodePool definition](https://karpenter.sh/v1.3/concepts/nodepools/) for other changed factors not covered above.

+Additionally, node disruption budgets have been introduced for the Karpenter node pools which allow you to specify how your node pools behave at different times of the day and week.
+To learn more about this, look into [fine tuning disruption budgets](./fine-tuning.md#fine-tuning-disruption-budgets).

+Once the changes are finished, we are finally ready to take the final step into the latest version of Karpenter.

 ```bash
 export KARPENTER_VERSION="1.3.3"